MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

     - **C#**: `dotnet run`
     - **Python**: `python generate-image.py`

 2. When prompted, enter a description for an image.
-For example, `A giraffe flying a kite`.
+For example, *A giraffe flying a kite*.

 3. Wait for the image to be generated - a hyperlink will be displayed in the terminal pane.
 Then select the hyperlink to open a new browser tab and review the image that was generated.

-4. Close the tab containing the generated image and re-run the app to generate a new image with a different prompt.
+4. Close the browser tab containing the generated image and re-run the app to generate a new image with a different prompt.

 ## Clean up